elegnem/elegnem/race-based-medicine.md

+Definition (peptide–HLA-targeted T-cell engager).

+A peptide–HLA-targeted T-cell engager is a bispecific protein drug that binds a specified peptide presented by a specified human leukocyte antigen (HLA) molecule on one cell and CD3 on a T cell.
+By bridging the two cells, it activates the T cell, which can release cytotoxic and inflammatory molecules against the peptide–HLA-bearing cell.

+The agent is HLA-restricted because it acts only where its chosen peptide is presented by its chosen HLA allele.
+Its selectivity therefore depends on the full peptide–HLA combination, not on the HLA allele alone.
+If healthy cells display the same combination, they can also be attacked.

 | Tier          | HLA allele                                                                     | Median SSA allele frequency | Approx. SSA carriers | Highest Europe frequency | Highest China frequency | Best interpretation                                                          |
 | ------------- | ------------------------------------------------------------------------------ | --------------------------: | -------------------: | -----------------------: | ----------------------: | ---------------------------------------------------------------------------- |